ArtRand/signalAlign/README.md

     * Needs to be in path
 * GCC 4.4.7 or newer (tested on 4.4.7 and 5.0)

-### Installation:
-1. Recursively clone this repo `git clone --recursive https://github.com/ArtRand/signalAlign.git`
-2. cd into the directory and run `make`
-3. Test the installation by running `make test`
-4. All of the programs can be found in the `/bin/` directory

 ### Using Docker
 These steps were tested in both a Linux and OS X Sierra environment using Docker: